Intrinsic Image Transfer for Illumination Manipulation: Methodology

-For the LLE weights, it may be unstable to take a direct solver~\cite{roweis2000nonlinear}, when the number of neighbors of each point is larger than the space dimension.
-As described in~\cite{saul2003think}, the matrix ${\boldsymbol{W}}$ can be computed by solving the point-wise regularized problem,
+For the LLE weights, it may be unstable to take a direct solver\cite{roweis2000nonlinear}, when the number of neighbors of each point is larger than the space dimension.
+As described in\cite{saul2003think}, a remedy ${\boldsymbol{W}}$ can be computed by solving the point-wise regularized problem,

-The computational complexity of the LLE algorithm is ${O(NDK^3)}$ for all the ${N}$ points with ${K}$ neighbours in ${D}$ dimensional space.
-We refer the reader to some more complex regularizers such as the modified LLE algorithm~\cite{zhang2007mlle}, in which more robust solutions are given to distribute the contribution of neighbours to each point more uniformly.
+We refer the reader to some more complex regularizers such as the modified LLE algorithm\cite{zhang2007mlle}, in which more robust solutions are given to distribute the contribution of neighbours to each point more uniformly.

-After obtaining the ${\boldsymbol{K}}$ and ${\boldsymbol{W}}$, Eq.(12) can be solved by setting ${dE/d\boldsymbol{o}=0}$, giving the following linear system:
+After obtaining the ${\boldsymbol{K}}$ and ${\boldsymbol{W}}$, Eq. \ref{eq:eq12} can be solved by setting ${dE/d\boldsymbol{o}=0}$, giving the following linear system: